nadiahpk/nadiahpk.github.io/_posts/2025-06-01-cooperation-unequals.md

 cooperation.

 In this blog post,
-first, I offer a proof of one of their results.
+first, I offer a proof of one of their propositions.
 Then I try thinking about their model a little differently to how they presented it, working through some small examples to try to get a visual intuition for what it means.